 According to AsianQoL research, Indonesia is now ranked 19th on The QoL Index from a total of 23 countries in Asia.
-The ranking is mainly considered from the education level, income, health condition and social relationship aspect.5
+The ranking is mainly considered from the education level, income, health condition and social relationship aspect.

-According to the Law number 36, 2009, article 138 section, 1 every healthcare effort for the elderly has to aim for keeping the healthy and productive life on both social and economic aspect based on human dignity.
+According to the Law number 36, 2009, article 138 section, every healthcare effort for the elderly has to aim for keeping the healthy and productive life on both social and economic aspect based on human dignity.
 This indicates that the elderly's quality of life is of important concern for the Indonesian citizen welfare level.

 Quality of life can be defined as an individual's overall perception about happiness and satisfaction regarding his/her life and the environment where one lives.
-Quality of life can also be defined as an evaluation of the overall satisfaction of someone's life.6
+Quality of life can also be defined as an evaluation of the overall satisfaction of someone's life.

 Individual determinants are the crucial factors in deciding the score yielded by every domain in the quality of life measurement.
-There are individual determinants which are non-modifiable (can not be changed) such as gender, age, ethnicity, and there are also the modifiable ones (can be changed) such as financial condition, health condition, family support, social support, spiritual interaction, marital status, personality type, education level, workload, life circumstances and sleep quality.7 has a multiple effect to every domain of the quality of life instrument (WHOQoL).
-Therefore, in conducting a program that support elderly, it is important to consider which of those determinants should be used as the indicators - which then being quantified, so that there will no bias in clarifying whether the success of a programis achieved.
+There are individual determinants which are non-modifiable (can not be changed) such as gender, age, ethnicity, and there are also the modifiable ones (can be changed) such as financial condition, health condition, family support, social support, spiritual interaction, marital status, personality type, education level, workload, life circumstances and sleep quality.